Skip to content

 CSV, either native Shopify or Matrixify, is the right answer when the source of truth already lives in a file.
 Imports and exports are a natural fit for migrations between platforms, supplier feeds, and very large updates where file shape is stable.
 The mapping is explicit, the scale ceiling is high, and the file is auditable before the run.

 CSV is also the default when the edit requires arithmetic or data manipulation that is easier to express in a spreadsheet formula.
-Calculating a new price from a cost column, joining two data sources, or normalising a field across thousands of rows belongs in a sheet, not in an instruction.
+Calculating a new price from a cost column, joining two data sources, or normalizing a field across thousands of rows belongs in a sheet, not in an instruction.

 • Signal this fits: the data already sits in Excel, Google Sheets, or a supplier CSV